dennis-gerike/flickr-images-to-postcard-converter/specification/glossary.md

 Final Aspect Ratio
 : The aspect ratio of the `Final Image`.

-Text Box
+Caption
-: A text label that can be printed onto the final image.
+: A line of text that can be added to the final image (e.g. to describe the motif or to show some meta information).